romualdcoeffier/htg-angularjs-testabilite/README.md

  * step-03: add empty view for subject
  * step-04: add controller and binding for subject
  * step-05: add and remove mark actions
- * step-06: colors to dislay image
+ * step-06: colors to display average
  * step-07: add a test for controller
  * step-08: directive for subject